 converted to text.

-is not specified then the entire rest of
+If end is not specified then the entire remainder of

 @(text_slice("hello", 1, 3)) → el